Several drivers can be assigned to a single unit.

 You can remove an incorrect assignment or separation from the list by clicking on the icon at the end of the line.

 You cannot remove the last assignment or separation registered in the system.

 To register a shift manually, click on the Register shift button in the lower left corner of the dialog box.
 Next, select the unit and specify the beginning and/or end of the shift.
 To activate the field of the shift end, select the check box next to it.

 When registering a shift manually, the date and time indicated as its beginning and end should be in the past or present.
 If you specify the beginning and end in the future, the shift is registered with the current date and time.

 To finish the shift registration, click OK.

-A driver can be bound simultaneously only to one unit.
-If somehow (for example, through registration of shifts) you are trying to bind a driver to another unit, later assignment cuts off the previous one.
+A driver can be assigned simultaneously only to one unit.
+If somehow (for example, through registration of shifts) you are trying to assign a driver to another unit, later assignment cuts off the previous one.

 However, several drivers can be assigned to one unit at once.
 It is reasonable with long-distance truck drivers and truckers.

 If you want to avoid the situation when a unit may have several drivers assigned to it, use the Exclusive option in driver properties.
-If a driver with such an option is bound to a unit, other previously assigned drivers are reset automatically.
+If a driver with such an option is assigned to a unit, the other previously assigned drivers are separated automatically.